$N^*$ states with hidden charm and a three-body nature: Conclusions

 \section{Conclusions}

 In this work we have investigated the formation of $N^*$ states as a consequence of the dynamics involved in the $ND\bar D^*-N\bar D D^*$ system.
 To do this, we solve the Faddeev equations treating the open charm mesons as a cluster.
-We find that the generation of $\Lambda_c(2595)$ in the $DN-D^*N$ system together with the clustering of $D$ ($D^*$) and $\bar D^*$ ($\bar D$) as $X(3872)$ or $Z_c(3900)$ produces enough attraction to form isospin $1/2$ states with masses in the energy region $4400-4600$ MeV and positive parity as summarized in Table~\ref{sum}, where the uncertainties are related to different models considered when determining the two-body interactions.
+We find that the generation of $\Lambda_c(2595)$ in the $DN-D^*N$ system together with the clustering of $D$ ($D^*$) and $\bar D^*$ ($\bar D$) as $X(3872)$ or $Z_c(3900)$ produces enough attraction to form isospin $1/2$, $3/2$ states with masses in the energy region $4400-4600$ MeV and positive parity as summarized in Table~\ref{sum}, where the uncertainties are related to different models considered when determining the two-body interactions.
+The certainty of the results on isospin 3/2 states depends on the strength of the isovector $D^(*)N$ interactions, which are not well known yet.

-In this way, we can conclude that $N^*$ states with hidden charm and positive parity arise from three-hadron dynamics.
+In this way, we can conclude that $N^*$ and $\Delta^*$ states with hidden charm and positive parity arise from three-hadron dynamics.
 We have discussed that data from $\Lambda_b$ decays are available on final states which can confirm the existence of such positive-parity states.